Things you should know for your trip to AHSP

 – When you get to Judy Gap (you’re getting fairly close when you see the “SKSRT” building), make a right on 28 (it’s 28/33 until then, where the route numbers split).

 – You’ll go about 8.5 miles through Circleville, then Cherry Grove, then around Hunting Ground Mt. (no sign for it, but it’s a mountain) in a right curve and then you’ll see Sawmill Run Rd. on the right, just before a sweeping left bend.
 Turn off there on Sawmill Run.
 Rd.
-There are brown signs for TMI and Spruce Knob Lake.
-Be very careful- the road has no guardrails and takes some wicked hairpin right turns.
+There are brown signs for SKMC and Spruce Knob Lake.
+Be very careful — the road has few guardrails and takes some wicked hairpin right turns.
 There are some signs at a couple of key intersections.

-– After about 5.5 miles on Sawmill Run Rd. there is a big red mailbox on the right at the TMI gate, and also a TMI sign.
+– After about 5.5 miles on Sawmill Run Rd. there is a big red mailbox on the right at the SKMC gate, and also an SKMC sign.
 When you enter, continue straight up the hill (don’t go down to the right).
 It’s a little less than a mile to the observing fields.
+Take this road slowly, especially if your car has low clearance.

 Notes on the route:

-Wardensville, and possibly some other towns on this route, are old-fashioned southern speed traps.
+Wardensville, and possibly some other towns on this route, have been old-fashioned southern speed traps.
 “Let’s be careful out there.”
 You might also consider spending your tourist dollars in more enlightened locations.

 Eric suggests that the cheapest gas will be found at the Sunoco station on the right a little past Lebanon Church, still in VA.
 Gas is more expensive in WV.